paolosalvatori/service-fabric-acs-kubernetes-multi-container-app/README.md

 ```
 **Configuration**

-Before deploying the application to your **Azure Service Fabric Linux** cluster, open the **Cloud.xml** file and make the following changes:
+Before deploying the application to your **Azure Service Fabric Windows** cluster, open the **Cloud.xml** file and make the following changes:

 - Replace **DOCKER_HUB_USERNAME** with the username of your **Docker Hub** repository.
 - Replace **DOCKER_HUB_PASSWORD** with the password of your **Docker Hub** repository.